 The President of Peru

 The President is popularly elected for a five-year term.
-The Peruvian constitution of 1993 permitted one consecutive re-election; but after the "Toledo case" a constitutional amendment passed in 2000 that prevents re-election.
+The Peruvian constitution of 1993 permitted one consecutive re-election; but after the "Fujimori case" a constitutional amendment passed in 2000 that prevents re-election.
 The president is both head of state and head of government.
 The first vice president and the second vice president are also popularly elected but have no constitutional functions unless the president is unable to perform his duties.

 Executive Branch in Peru